LongSoft/UEFITool/README.md

 There are some other projects that use UEFITool's engine:
 * UEFIExtract, which uses ffsParser to parse supplied firmware image into a tree structure and dumps the parsed structure recursively on the FS.
 Jethro Beekman's [tree](https://github.com/jethrogb/uefireverse) utility can be used to work with the extracted tree.
-* UEFIDump, a variation of UEFIExtract that dumps all leaf items into one .dump folder without any hierarchy.
-This tool is a PoC for non-Qt engine usage.
 * UEFIFind, which uses ffsParser to find image elements containing a specified pattern.
 It was developed for [UBU](http://www.win-raid.com/t154f16-Tool-Guide-News-quot-UEFI-BIOS-Updater-quot-UBU.html) project.
 * [OZMTool](https://github.com/tuxuser/UEFITool/tree/OZM/OZMTool), which uses UEFITool's engine to perform various "hackintosh"-related firmware modifications.